-The behaviour of GFRP bars are depending on their physical and mechanical properties, which are very important to point out the advantages of the use of these materials on respect to common steel reinforcement.
-The techniques used to manufacture these products, such as pultrusion, braiding and weaving, and factors such as fiber volume, type of fiber and resin, fiber orientation ... play an important rule in defining FRP characteristics.
-Anyway several Standards developed test methods to define in detail the material characteristics, i.e. in Appendix B of CNR-DT 203/2006 and ACI-440-3R-04.
+The behaviour of GFRP bars is depending on their physical and mechanical properties, which are very important to point out the advantages of the use of these materials on respect to common steel reinforcement.
+The techniques used to manufacture these products, such as pultrusion, braiding and weaving, and factors such as fibre volume, type of fibre and resin, fibre orientation ... play an important rule in defining GFRP characteristics.
+Several Standards and Normds developed test methods to define in detail the material characteristics, i.e. in Appendix B of CNR-DT 203/2006 and ACI-440-3R-04.